paultofunmi/oms-app/README.md

 This task was addressed by creating resource controllers, models (entities), services (logic) and repositories.
 To cater for possible exceptions in the app, I have created BadRequestException and NotFoundException.

-* The app runs on port 8080 (This port is set in docker-compose.yml file): http://0.0.0.0:8080
+* The app runs on port 80
-* API Documentation can be accessed using this url: http://0.0.0.0:8080/api/swagger-ui.html#!
+* API Documentation can be accessed using this url: http://0.0.0.0:80/api/swagger-ui.html#!

 #### Approach to Error Handling
 To ensure that error responses adhere to standard and are easy to update, I have created RestExceptionHandler Advicer.
 This advicer picks up NotFound, BadRequest and General Exception.